hyprwm/hyprland-wiki/pages/Nvidia/_index.md

 {{< callout >}}

-There has been a lot of debate on which of `nvidia_drm` or `nvidia-drm` is correct for this kernel paramter.
+There has been a lot of debate on which of `nvidia_drm` or `nvidia-drm` is correct for this kernel parameter.
 It has been confirmed that either of these will work.

 {{< /callout >}}